romromov/pattern-builder-advanced/README.md

     //...
 }
 ```
-How would you implement construction of such an object that?
+How would you implement construction of such an object ?
 Since there is one field required we need to set
 it in constructor:
 ```java
 class Communication {